 ADMDs will relay all content types (not just P2) unchanged in the absence of a request for conversion.
 7.6.2.2 P1 Protocol Classification Changes

-Table 7.19 describes the changes to the PRMD P1 Protocol classifications required for a delivering Administration domain (with respect to the original message; this means the domain which originates the delivery reports).
+Table 7.14 describes the changes to the PRMD P1 Protocol classifications required for a delivering Administration domain (with respect to the original message; this means the domain which originates the delivery reports).

-Table 7.19 P1 Protocol Classification Changes for a Delivering ADMD
+Table 7.14 P1 Protocol Classification Changes for a Delivering ADMD

-Protocol Elements Class DeliveredInfo typeOfUA Н ReportedRecipientInfo SupplementaryInformation H See Note 1.
-GlobalDomainIdentifier PrivateDomainIdentifier · H For relaying Administration domains, the classifications are all "X" For originating Administrati "NOT APPLICABLE". on domains, these are all directly or indirectly a between domains, must er e 1: Domains providing access to TELEX/TELETEX recipients, whether directly or indirectly as a result of bilateral agreements between domains, must ensure that this information, when present, is accessible by the recipient of the delivery report.

-7.6.2.3 O/R Names
+Protocol Elements Class DeliveredInfo typeOfUA н ReportedRecipientInfo SupplementaryInformation H See Note 1.
+GlobalDomainIdentifier PrivateDomainIdentifier Н For relaying Administration domains, the classifications are all "X" For originating Administrati "NOT APPLICABLE". on domains, these are all directly or indirectly a between domains, must en to TELEX/TELETEX recipients, whether as a result of bilateral agreements asure that this information, when by the recipient of the delivery report.
+7.6.2.3 O/R Names as well as one of the following: